Augmentation-aware Self-supervised Learning with Conditioned Projector: Experiments

 \subsection{Evaluation on downstream tasks}

-We begin the experimental analysis by addressing the most fundamental question -- how does \our{} impact the ability of models to generalize?
-In order to answer it, we evaluate models pretrained via \our{} and other self-supervised techniques on a variety of downstream visual tasks, such as classification, regression, and object detection.
+We begin the experimental analysis by addressing the most fundamental question -- how does \our{} impact the ability of models to generalize to downstream tasks?
+To answer it, we evaluate models pretrained via \our{} and other self-supervised techniques on a variety of downstream visual tasks, such as classification, regression, object detection, and image retrieval.